- Levels Taught:

 -If you are coming to my home for lessons, please be sure to bring your instrument and any books you may already have.

-**Please note, there are three cats and a small, affectionate and very friendly Papillon in the house.
-They are all isolated to a different part of the house during lessons to ensure there are no unnecessary distractions and to help minimize potential allergies (studio is also sprayed with allergy reducer spray and vacuumed regularly).
+**Please note, there are three cats in the house.
+They are usually isolated to a different part of the house during lessons to ensure there are no unnecessary distractions and to help minimize potential allergies (studio is also sprayed with allergy reducer spray and vacuumed regularly).
 All are UTD on shots.
-Please call and ask to reschedule a "trial" lesson to see if the animals interfere with allergies.
+Please call and ask to schedule a "trial" lesson to see if the animals interfere with allergies.

 After the first lesson I will send an email explaining what materials and equipment I recommend you buy to help you sound your best.